Initial jobless claims rise more than expected

-The four-week moving average of claims rose by 2,000 to 284,750 from the previous week’s revised average.
+Continuing claims totaled 2.173 million, the second-lowest level of the current expansion, according to Bespoke Investment Group.

+As claims remain at historic lows, Jefferies senior economist Thomas Simons wrote last week that the revised print for the week of March 5th, at 253,000, was the lowest since November 1973.

-This is the last big data release before the jobs report on Friday, which is expected to show that the pace of job gains slowed as the US economy added 190,000 jobs.
+On Friday, we’ll get the March jobs report, which is forecast to show that the economy added 205,000 jobs.

-“Some of January’s disappointments in claims may have been attributed to giveback following elevated levels of hiring of temporary workers over the holidays,” BNP Paribas’ Derek Lindsey wrote.
-“In all the trend remains at rather low historical levels, but we will continue to monitor gains for any solid turnaround in the data.”
+NOW WATCH: We showed real résumés to an expert and the feedback was brutal

 Business Insider Emails & Alerts